 - Reduction of inflammatory processes

 Cortisol is also involved in regulating the nycthemeral rhythm (day/night cycle).
-Generally, its level is higher in the morning and decreases throughout the day.
+Generally, its level is highest in the morning and decreases throughout the day.

 Certain creams and skincare products can help soothe the skin and reduce signs of stress that can be associated with excess cortisol production.